Bee-line or Meander

 Be sure to check out:

-• In Windorah spend some time exploring Cooper’s Creek, formed by the meeting of Longreach’s Thomson River and Tambo’s Barcoo River.
+- When in Windorah, you’re also in channel country, where waterways are braided through the arid towns of the west.
+Spend some time exploring Cooper’s Creek, formed by the meeting of Longreach’s Thomson River and Tambo‘s Barcoo River.
 The 12km drive to the creek is its own adventure, with over 45 plant species identified and described on interpretive signage.
+Once on the banks of the creek, feel free to cast a line to hook yellowbelly.

 Key Contacts